A fourth player with the mumps. A captain flat on his back. A team doctor with a virus.

 Following the 33-18 win over Wales in Cardiff, coach Steve Hansen revealed lock Luke Romano had become the fourth player in the tour squad to have contracted the mumps.

 Romano's illness comes soon after flanker Ardie Savea emerged from five days of confinement in his room battling the contagious viral infection.

-Rookie centre Jack Goodhue left a week late for the tour after contracting the illness in New Zealand while star winger Rieko Ioane went down in week one of the tour.
+Rookie centre Jack Goodhue left a week late for the tour after picking up the illness in New Zealand while star winger Rieko Ioane went down in week one of the tour.

 Hansen revealed injured skipper Kieran Read was at Principality Stadium for the Test but was forced to watch it on a screen while lying down, such is the pain in his back.

-The problem is disc related and will need "some time" to come right but Hansen couldn't estimate the length of Read's recuperation and whether it would affect his return to Super Rugby.
+The problem is disc related and will need "some time" to come right but Hansen couldn't estimate the length of Read's recuperation and whether it could affect his return to Super Rugby.

 Hansen confirmed team doctor Tony Page joined those to have contracted a virus on tour but stressed it wasn't the mumps.